majed08/idpay-woocommerce-plugin/readme.txt

 4. Go to Manage.
 5. Enter the API Key.

-If you need to use this plugin in Test mode, check the "Sandbox". in the
+If you need to use this plugin in Test mode, check the "Sandbox".

 == Changelog ==